 What Kind Of Exercise Should I Do?

-The first step towards achieving any goal is figuring out whether you want to work on physical activity or nutrition.
-While both have their benefits, they do not necessarily go hand in hand.
-To get fit fast, you need to focus on one aspect over another.
+The first step towards achieving any goal is deciding whether you want to work on physical activity or nutrition.
+While both have their benefits, they do not go together.
+You need to focus on one aspect to get fit fast.

-For example, if you decide to start working out regularly, you must ensure that you eat healthy foods every day.
+For example, if you start working out regularly, you must eat healthy foods daily.
 On the other hand, if you choose to change your eating habits, you don’t have to worry too much about exercising.
-As long as you keep up with your daily calorie consumption, you should see results soon enough.
+You should see results soon enough if you keep up with your daily calorie consumption.

 How Much Time Will My New Routine Take Up?